Figure

 One hundred texts of encouragement written for monks so geographically remote they had almost lost hope — a voice of warmth across impossible distance.

-John of Karpathos wrote his one hundred texts for monks in India — probably Christian communities in southern India or possibly Ethiopian monks — who had written to him in distress.
-The circumstances are remarkable: communities so isolated, so far from the centers of Christian teaching, that they had to send letters across the known world asking for spiritual guidance.
+John of Karpathos wrote his hundred texts for monks in India — Christian communities so isolated, so far from the centers of Christian teaching, that they had to send letters across the known world asking for spiritual guidance.
+The circumstances are remarkable.
 John's response is one of the Philokalia's most tender documents.